 This once thriving area started to decline as the city replaced many of the homes with apartment complexes, a way that some claim was supposedly to improve the community but instead actually harmed the area.

-Today, Coconut Grove is one of Miami’s most luxurious neighborhoods and gentrification is slowly moving into the West Grove section, beginning with the demolishing of local apartment buildings.
+Today, Coconut Grove is one of Miami’s most luxurious neighborhoods and gentrification has been slowly moving into the West Grove section, beginning with the demolishing of local apartment buildings.

 South Miami-Dade County

-Some of Miami’s oldest black communities are located in South Dade County as many originally came to the area to help with farming and cropping different types of fruits as the land and its soil was perfect growing for some of Florida’s most known crops.
+Some of Miami’s oldest black communities are located in South Dade County as many originally came as farmers, farming Florida’s most known crops generations ago.

-As years went on the communities of “Down South” built their own reputations separate from other parts of the Miami-Dade with the likes of Chocolate City, Rainbow City, and numerous other Miami hoods expanding from Florida City to Richmond Heights.
+As years went on the communities of “Down South” built their own reputations separate from other parts of Miami-Dade with the likes of Chocolate City, Rainbow City, and numerous other Miami hoods expanding from Florida City to Richmond Heights.

 Miami Hoods Related Topics: